 A trust is an arrangement that allows the use of a third party—or the “trustee”—to hold onto the money or assets of the person who set up the trust—or the “trustor”—until the recipients (“beneficiaries”) named in the trust document can collect the assets.

 Benefits of this arrangement include:

-- Assets allocated to the trust avoid the probate process
+- Assets allocated to the trust help with avoiding probate

 - Assets allocated to the trust aren’t subject to creditors

 - Assets can be distributed to the trust over multiple generations